techitwinner/www/README.md

 # www

-This is the source code for my personal website, hosted at yourwebsite.com.
-The project is built exclusively with Bun, so be sure to have Bun installed if you want to run it locally.
+This is the source code for my personal website, hosted at [techit.win](https://techit.win).
+The project package manager is Bun, so be sure to have Bun installed if you want to run it locally.
+But actually I think it will works with `npm` or `yarn` too.
-Getting Started
+### Getting Started

 To use this repository as a template for your own site, follow these steps: